gitahidave/the-medium-blog/README.md

-# ModernBlog - TanStack Start Blogging Application
+# Echo It Blog App  - TanStack Start Blogging Application

 A full-featured blogging application built with React 19 and TanStack Start, featuring authentication, role-based access control, and a beautiful editorial design aesthetic.